EccentricEngineer/MSc-Artificial-Intelligence-Projects/README.md

 # 👋 Introduction

-> My name is Muhammad Ali and I am a part-time Artificial Intelligence postgraduate at University of Liverpool.
+> My name is Muhammad Ali, an Artificial Intelligence postgraduate at University of Liverpool.
 My areas of interest include deep learning networks, natural language processing and blockchain.
 >

 **You can visit my LinkedIn profile [here](https://www.linkedin.com/in/muhammadali7/).**